TarikkCelal/rps_game_cnn/README.md

 Scissors

-Ensure that your model input dimensions match your webcam frame size used in prediction.
+Important: Ensure your model's input dimensions match the webcam frame size used during prediction.

 🚀 How to Run
 Ensure your webcam is connected.

-Place your trained model (rps_cnn_model.h5) in the project directory.
+Place the trained model (rps_cnn_model.h5) in the project directory.

-Place your computer move images in the respective folders under rps_webcam_dataset_resized/.
+Place the computer's move images in the respective folders under rps_webcam_dataset_resized/.

 Run the game:

-bash
-Copy
-Edit
 python main.py

+🕹️ Game Controls
-Press Space to start the countdown and make your move.
+Spacebar: Start the countdown and make your move.

-Press R to restart when someone wins.
+R: Restart the game after a winner is determined.

-Press Q to quit the game.
+Q: Quit the game.

-👀 Example
+👀 Game Interface
-The screen is divided into:
+The game screen is divided into two panels:

-Left panel: Your webcam feed.
+Left panel: Displays your webcam feed.

-Right panel: The computer's move.
+Right panel: Displays

-Score and round results shown at the top.